misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ---
-title: "Update an ALB Target Group with Lambda"
+title: "Updating ASG Launch Templates with Lambda"
 date:  "2020-02-29"
 slug: "lambda-update-ami"
 description: "How many Lambda functions does it take to replace an AMI?"